Frequently Asked Questions

 What if I am an international student?

 Because the degrees are flexibly delivered, international students can complete the degrees without leaving home.
 If you are currently or potentially based in Australia, you cannot enrol full-time in the degree as the full external delivery conflicts with Australian student visa requirements.
-For up-to-date details see the Australian Government Department of Immigration and Citizenship.
+For up-to-date details see the Australian Government Department of Immigration and border protection.

 Will the qualification be recognised internationally?